 Princess Sumaya University for Technology

-As the first private, non-profit university in Jordan, Princess Sumaya University for Technology is known for its emphasis on quality education, innovation, and entrepreneurship.
+Princess Sumaya University for Technology is recognized by the Ministry of Higher Education and Scientific Research and is ranked #10 of universities in Jordan.
+As the first private, non-profit university in Jordan, PSUT is known for its emphasis on quality education, innovation, and entrepreneurship.
 With a small population of 2,000 students and competitive admission standards, PSUT provides the highest education standards in the fields of business and technology.

 Our programs at the Princess Sumaya University for Technology

-Our programs at the ELAP in Amman
+Our programs at the University of Jordan